 - Community health worker – A community health worker directly helps people in a community to connect them with the mental health services they need.
-They work with individuals struggling with a mental health disorder and their families by helping them sign up for health care services like meal vouchers, healthcare services, and transportation to and from appointments.
+They work with individuals struggling with a mental health condition and their families by helping them sign up for healthcare services like meal vouchers, healthcare services, and transportation to and from appointments.

-- Peer support specialist – This position helps patients with an addiction or other mental health disorders.
-They work directly with patients offering support and tips for coping with their emotions.
+- Peer support specialist – This position helps patients with an addiction or other mental health conditions.
+They work directly with patients, offering support and tips for coping with their emotions.
 Former patients often become peer support specialists to help others and continue their addiction recovery.

 - Mental health case manager – In this role, case managers design treatment plans based on a patient’s individual symptoms and recovery goals.
 They coordinate with therapists and medical staff to create and approve the treatment plan while helping with any crises as they occur.